JetBrains/kotlin-web-site/docs/topics/native/native-binary-licenses.md

 licenses.

 In practice, if you distribute a Kotlin/Native-compiled [final binary](multiplatform-build-native-binaries.md), you should always include necessary license files into your binary distribution.
-The files in a readable form should be accessible to users of your distribution.
+The files should be accessible to users of your distribution in a readable form.

 Always include the following license files for the corresponding projects: